shellbender/homelab/README.md

 I'm following a YT guide and it's adding a container.
 One item I noticed is that it requires a bridge.
 A default bridge was setup on the proxmox iso, but not with a debian install.

 I've taken several docs and converted it to ansible nmcli.
 It's being detected (and working) at the console/ssh nmcli/ip link.
 However, it does not appear in the proxmox gui.
 I suspect this is because proxmox is relying on /etc/network/interfaces config file.

+Removing nmcli worked, and I'm templating /etc/network/interfaces.
+This appears to have resolved the problem.

+Making some containers fails.
+Investigating why. ...
+The answer was because several of the available images are for amd64 architecture.
+No issue when trying multiple arm64 images

+### Container IaC
+We're going to start with Packer > Terraform > Ansible.
+It seems like this is the general "starting point" recommendation.

+For this initial run, I'm wondering if I'll need Packer.
+Since it's a core item in the recommendation, I'm going to attempt to use it and then determine from there.